Beau Bokan

-Beau Mark Bokan (born November 30, 1981) is an American musician and singer best known as the former lead vocalist of Blessthefall, and the former vocalist of Take the Crown.
+Beau Mark Bokan (born November 30, 1981) is an American singer best known as the vocalist of the metalcore band Blessthefall and the former vocalist of Take the Crown.

 Background

-On September 26, 2008, Bokan joined Blessthefall as the vocalist to replace Craig Mabbitt, who left the band due to personal differences and later joined Escape the Fate.
-He has recorded five studio albums with Blessthefall before their breakup in 2022.
+In September 2008, Bokan joined Blessthefall as the vocalist to replace Craig Mabbitt, who left the band due to personal differences and later joined Escape the Fate.
+Bokan recorded five studio albums with Blessthefall before their hiatus in 2020.
+However, the band returned in May 2023, releasing their first song in five years, "Wake the Dead", in the same month.

 Personal life

 Bokan is of half Mexican descent.
 He married Canadian electro-pop singer Lights on May 12, 2012.
 On November 4, 2013, the couple announced that they were expecting their first child.
 On February 15, 2014, Lights gave birth to a daughter.

 Bokan is Roman Catholic.
 He follows a straight edge lifestyle and has been a vegetarian since 2017.